-The Air Force has issued new diversion goals; the first is 55% diversion by 2015.
-Travis is challenged to meet this goal.
+The diversion rate at Travis AFB will go up to 55% by 2015.
 Ms. Tiburcio will be working with Solano Garbage on a food recovery program.
 They hope to be working with Solano Garbage Company to start a food recovery pilot program in one of their dining halls.